 Missionary Alvina Federwitz and her late husband, Rev. Dale Federwitz, began their missionary career with the Lutheran Bible Translators in 1971.
 Their first placement was Bible translation with the Mandingo people of Liberia.
-They also supervised the Kuwait translation and literacy project until completion of the New Testament in 1988.
+They also supervised the Kuwaa translation and literacy project until completion of the New Testament in 1988.

 To Become a Missionary